brgrd/pears/README.md

 This app has no authentication and is intended for simple team use on GitHub Pages.

 ### Managing Seeds
-1. Type a seed name (engineer name) in the input field
+1. Type a seed name in the input field
 2. Click the "+" button or press Enter
 3. Remove seeds by clicking the × button next to their name